maaaddy/maaaddy/README.md

 ## 👋 Hi, there
 I'm Maddy!
-I'm a current Computer Science major and Cybersecurity minor at Plymouth State University.
+I have a Bachelors of Science in Computer Science, and a minor in Cybersecurity from Plymouth State University.
 Aside from that, I'm a passionate **problem-solver** and exploring the **software engineering** world.
 I love to learn new things!

 ## 🛠️ Technologies I've Used
 - **Languages**: JavaScript, Python, Elixir, C/C++, HTML, Java, TypeScript, Dart.